 Supplier adherence to our values

-We will carry out regular reviews of existing systems and business relationships to ensure that those within our supply chains comply with our values, and that our obligations under the Modern Slavery Act 2015 are reflected throughout our supply chains.
+We will continue to carry out reviews of existing commercial relationships to ensure that suppliers and partners comply with our values, and that our obligations under the Modern Slavery Act 2015.
 These will include:

 - Encouraging self-reporting by our suppliers

 Communication and Training

 We will review and update this Statement and our Policy on an annual basis to ensure they reflect our ongoing commitment.